Biohazardyee/courses/Year 2/English/Period 2/BinBin/english.md

 4. Modern Adaptations
 With globalization, some Germans have adopted American-style Thanksgiving celebrations, especially in cities or among expatriate communities.
 This could include turkey dinners and gatherings with family or friends.
 While Thanksgiving isn't a public holiday in Germany, the concept of gratitude and celebrating the harvest resonates with many, particularly in traditional or rural areas.

+## Note

+### 1st passage

+#### Aurelien

+- **Improvements Needed:**
+  - Avoid saying "no" too often.
+  - Work on being more consistent in delivery.
+  - Improve accent clarity and articulation (e.g., "complexiti" should be "complexity").
+  - Speak louder and with more confidence.
+  - Watch for issues like "moRRRE" and "199 too."
+  - "la voix baisse"
+  - 200 won - you tried to say 200 and one
+  - You look bored and annoyed, evne if you are try to pretend

+#### Maxime

+- **Improvements Needed:**
+  - Avoid overusing filler words like "So."
+  -  "rice," "race," "raise", you tried correcting yourself, it was a nice try tho. <3
+  - Be careful with "zis" instead of "this" and "Z" for "th."
+  - Be more confident in delivering facts (e.g., "1938" and "approximately").
+  - Work on intonation and overall clarity.
+  - "financial difficulties," "motor vehicles"  work on pronunciation, you said feenancial
+  - Pronunciation of "nationalize all the rails" should be smoother.

+#### Clementine

+- **Improvements Needed:**
+  - Ensure correct pronunciation of terms (e.g., "privatisation," "passenger").
+  - Avoid unclear or filler phrases like  "Ouais => Bah euh."
+  - "goid point of those?"
+  - Work on clearer articulation of points (e.g., "The UK rails were privatized went really up fast" is unclear).
+  - Pay attention to accent and accentuation.
+  - Avoid using expletives like "feuck" in professional settings. or pronounce it properly lol
+  - If you wanna talk about a specific decade say "in the 1990s"

+### 2nd passage

+### Paul

+- **Improvements Needed:**
+  - Words to improve: "alright," "istory," "wouagon," "euuh," "amalgamated," "mahny" (should be "many"), "railings" (should be "railways").
+  - Watch for pronunciation issues like "shit" sounded very french and "The histeury" (should be "the history").
+  - Replace "wagons" with "carriages."
+  - Clarify phrases like "stayed?" and "took ove others."
+  - Intonation problems throughout.

+### Aurelien

+- **Improvements Needed:**
+  - Words to improve: "ralways" (railways), "zey decided" , "the kality" (), a
+  - Issues with pronunciation of "r" and "w" (e.g., "dizzeuh," "euhhhhhh").
+  - Avoid overdoing "tooooooo" and filler sounds like "euh."
+  - Improve articulation of numbers (e.g., "in 199 too," "1982").
+  - Work on intonation and accentuation, especially in longer sentences.
+  - Ensure clarity with terms like "privatisation," "highly cost," "tracks and wagons," and "increase of customers."
+  - Content is good, but pronunciation and delivery need improvement.

+#### Clementine

+- **Improvements Needed:**
+  - Words to improve: "three" (ensure the "th" sound), "zirdly" (should be "thirdly"), "ticken" (should be "ticket").
+  - Ensure proper pronunciation of "high" (emphasize the "h") and avoid replacing "ways" for "railways."
+  - Be clearer with phrases like "euh in a passenger," "50 billion what," and "put into competition."
+  - Focus on advantages like "cheaper," but also ensure a strong conclusion.
+  - Intonation and filler words like "euh" need addressing.

+### Video

+The resume is rly important it represents you, skills, past

+Ive seen they include everything idc what u did 20-30 y ago, you might have been a star 20 years ago, but the world has changed, you changed, only go back at around 15 years

+grammatical mistakes, dead punctuations, more than 1 error its done, resume are expected to be perfect, spell check

+all hire manager and staff check on the internet, can stop you from getting or actually get you an interview. be careful post you do, your conversation, do a google search on ur own name

+job advertisement, posted online, or a job description hr what are the skills and abilities that are required to do the job list the key skills that are required were theses skills in the past stories that demonstrate how they use their skills

+how do they dress, how do they come in

+if you dont handle it the right way, how you approach them treat everyone as part of the interview process

+the employers is giving us money, i can offer enough value to the company.
+If I give more value = more money.

+id let the employer raise the money topic first that's the right time after

+body language + eye contant + tone is impotant, we want to feel confident, communicate your confidence

+its strong personality, id like to be an apple tree, beautiful, blooming and fruity, cactus dont need a lot of support they can survive on their own.

+black friday discount of prices, unofficial start of holiday

+isnt only about shopping

+it has been in the new, bad event that happened on fridays

+in 1869, couple investors james fisk, gold market financial panic, black friday

+after the us thanksgiving

+bonnie tayler blake searcher, a jounrla factory management 1951, day afyer thanksgiving, it has to do with worker absentesm, had trouble to have their worker to show up

+Police in philadelphia, because biggest shopping day, football game, panics, dealing with traffic, foot and car traffic, deal with all that

+chatoci shop scene
+didnt like the connotation, wanted to rebrand it as big friday. very common myth, since 1980's black friday = retail store companies become profitable, they go in the black

+its been so scucesful try to spin off black friday to other days, cyber monday

+black friday is a popular day for retailers

+---